martinprest/DEDIT/readme-DEDIT.txt

-To choose an editing function, press MODE to get the options in a menu, or just press the 1st letter of the option (without the menu): r*/*,NEW,COPY,ANNIV,DEL,EDIT,FIND,MODE,BACK,ZAP,QUIT On/Clr can also be used to QUIT and return the the Organiser main menu.
+To choose an editing function, press MODE to get the options in a menu, or just press the 1st letter of the option (without the menu): r*/*,NEW,COPY,ANNIV,DEL,EDIT,FIND,MODE,BACK,ZAP,QUIT
-The DEL key selects the delete function.

 The 1st menu item is a record indicator showing the current record number and the total number of records, e.g.: r2/7 would be record 2 of a total of 7 records.
 Selecting this item will show